adsabs/adsabs.github.io/help/search/_posts/2015-02-09-search-syntax.md

 ### Available Fields

-This is a list of fields currently available in the ADS and the preferred search format.
+This is a list of fields currently recognized by the ADS search engine and the preferred search format:

 Field Name   | Search Field Syntax         | Example                 | Notes
 ------------ | --------------------------- | ----------------------- | --------------